Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2016/04/on-the-sea-coconut-and-vanishing-habitats.md

 Nature takes an infinite number of unique forms.
 The beautifully-shaped Coco de Mer seeds have long been used to make bowls and decorative ornaments, and fetch a high price as tourist souvenirs; very few are left to grow into adult palms.
 So while the mother tree invests all her energy into her prize offspring, most of these don’t even get a chance of life.
 Coupled with the insatiable tourist demand for seeds as souvenirs, the forest is becoming increasingly fragmented and eroded, and the devastating effects of serious historical fires can still be seen.
 The queen of palms is facing real existential threats; is her realm at risk?

-The Chernobyl Explosion gave wildlife an exceptional opportunity to reclaim the land.
-In the Seychelles, and much of the rest of the world, people will continue to live in close contact with wild plant and animal life; and we need to tread more carefully.
-UNESCO has declared the islands of the Seychelles a world heritage site, and the trade in Coco de Mer seeds is now strictly controlled.

-## About the author

 Humans have already done damage to many natural habitats; by better understanding the life strategies of plant and animal species – how they compete effectively for resources, and reproduce – we can minimise our future impact.
 Perhaps then wild populations will be able to adapt to the changed conditions, and flourish in the future.

+## About the author

 [1] Newspaper article in The Guardian